Henry Parkes: Evaluations

 Parkes was described during his lifetime by The Times as "the most commanding figure in Australian politics".
 Alfred Deakin described him as "though not rich or versatile, his personality was massive, durable and imposing, resting upon elementary qualities of human nature elevated by a strong mind.
 He was cast in the mould of a great man and though he suffered from numerous pettinesses, spites and failings, he was in himself a large-brained self-educated Titan whose natural field was found in Parliament and whose resources of character and intellect enabled him in his later years to overshadow all his contemporaries".

-Five years after Parkes' death, Australia became a federation on 1 January 1901.
+Five years after Parkes's death, Australia became a federation on 1 January 1901.
 The negotiations to form the federation followed directly from the conferences that Parkes had instigated.

 Parkes was known for his commanding personality and skills as an orator, despite having a minor speech impediment with controlling aspirates.
 He spoke to his supporters in plain, down-to-earth language, and pursued his causes with great determination.
 Some of his acquaintances perceived him as being vain, temperamental and even rude.
 Despite this, he had a warm reception when he met Thomas Carlyle and Alfred, Lord Tennyson while visiting the UK.
-He was interested in early Australian literary men, having been a friend of both Harpur and Kendall.
 He had received almost no formal education, but educated himself by reading widely.

 Parkes was not successful as a businessman or at managing his personal finances, and he had little wealth at the time of his death.
 On the other hand, his governments managed their finances well, largely due to the treasurers he appointed.
 Although he was not a socialist, he supported improving the living standards of the working class.
 He was less ambitious with social reform legislation in the later years of his career, due to the strong conservative opposition he encountered.
 In 1891, as Premier, he repulsed as "barbarous" a proposal to remove from Aboriginals the right to vote.